a few exotic conifers

 Ginkgoaceae, the ginkgo tree

 Ginkgo is a dioecious tree with unique fan-shaped leaves.
 A native of China, where it has been cultivated for millennia but is unknown in the wild, ginkgo is a popular street tree everywhere.
-Well known from fossils, it is the only extant species in the phylum Ginkophyta.
+Well known from fossils, it is the only extant species in the division Ginkophyta.
 The seeds are covered with a fleshy and foul-smelling seed coat.
 Please resist the temptation to call them fruits, as only angiosperms produce fruits, and ginkgo is a gymnosperm.